riblidezso/physdm/lab/01_unsup_clust.md

 2, TSNE embedding
 * A, Embed your dataframe withour any normalization into 2 dimensions using TSNE (use the scikit-learn implementation)
-* B, Plot each person a filled circle marker in the two dimensional space ans colour each circle according to the continuous value of the age of the passenger
+* B, Plot each person a filled circle marker in the two dimensional space and colour each circle according to the continuous value of the age of the passenger
-* C, Plot each person a filled circle marker in the two dimensional space ans colour each circle according to the continuous value of the price of their ticket
+* C, Plot each person a filled circle marker in the two dimensional space and colour each circle according to the continuous value of the price of their ticket
 * D, Describe the results you got, why are these variables important for TSNE?